 Course requirements for the undergraduate elementary teacher education program include:

-- ED 100a, Exploring Teaching- Elementary and Preschool (includes three hours per week lab observations in a local school) should be taken in the fall semester of either the sophomore or junior year (sophomore is recommended).
+- ED 100a, Exploring Teaching- Elementary and Preschool includes three hours per week lab observations in a local public school or Lemberg Children's Center and should be taken in the fall semester of either the freshman or sophomore year.

-- ED 107a, Teaching and Learning Reading in Elementary and Preschools, a spring-semester course (sophomore or junior year) that includes two hours per week lab observations and some reading instruction (prerequisite: ED 100a).
+- ED 107a, Teaching and Learning Reading in Elementary and Preschools, a spring semester course (sophomore or junior year) includes two hours per week lab observations and some reading instruction (prerequisite: ED 100a).

 - PSYC 33a, Developmental Psychology (prerequisite: PSYC 1a).